 Here’s a list of Chesterfield County high school graduations May 23-27

 CHESTERFIELD, Va.
-(WWBT) - During the week of May 23-27, about 4,500 Chesterfield County students will receive their high school diplomas.
+(WWBT) - High school graduation season is in full swing in central Virginia, about 4,500 Chesterfield County students will receive their high school diplomas.
 Here’s a list of all the graduation ceremonies!

 CCPS is reminding families that in-person attendance at graduations is by invitation only.
 However, every ceremony will be live-streamed and will be shown two weeks later on Comcast channel 96 and Verizon channel 26.